COAST TO CAPITAL TEAM CHALLENGE

 Pākpattan, one of the oldest cities in It spans over two millennia, blending ancient fortifications, religious devotion, and cultural resilience

-Lahore (Multi-Day Stop): Time to recharge, reflect, and dive into the city’s rich history and cuisine: explore Lahore’s hidden corners, from Mughal gardens to street food legends.
-In the evening a group visit to the Wagah Border closing ceremony—an unforgettable display of pride and pageantry.
-An optional challenge will be issued.
+Lahore (Multi-Day Stop): Dive into the city’s rich history and cuisine: explore Lahore’s hidden corners, from Mughal gardens to street food legends.
+There will be a fun challenge to complete here in Lahore.
+In the evening, we will go as a group to the Wagah Border closing ceremony—an unforgettable display of pride and pageantry.

 You will receive a GPX file packed with optional waypoints — ancient ruins, cultural landmarks, and local gems.
 Visit them all, or a few, and complete optional challenges to earn bragging rights, meet villagers, and deepen your connection to this misunderstood, magnificent country.